 the Wahhabi muwaheedun have been arguing for over 200 years that they are the true defenders of Sunni Islam, while at the same time being in direct and active opposition to 90% of Sunni Islam.

 This also includes ibn Wahhab’s conceptualization of Sunni/Shi’a relations as good versus evil, which leads the Saudis to take an almost religiocidal approach to dealing with the Shi’a as ibn Wahhab’s teachings state the Shi’a must be killed wherever they can be found.
-This is contributing to the Saudi created mess in Yemen.
+This theological/doctrinal imperative is contributing to the Saudi created mess in Yemen.

 Muhammad bin Salman has indicated that he wants to reform the version of Islam practiced in Saudi Arabia.
 Specifically he wants to modernize and moderate it.
 That’s great.
 But a modernized and moderated radically extreme theology is still just a more pleasantly packaged radically extreme theology.
 The danger of ibn Wahhab’s radical concept of tawheed is that it is not jurisprudence.** It has no madhab (school of Islamic jurisprudence).
 Despite attempts to claim it is an extension of the Hanbali school of jurisprudence, it isn’t just a more severe Hanbalism.
 It is not ijtihad (Islamic jurisprudence and legal reasoning).
 Rather it is theology and doctrine.
 And theology and doctrine can spread and infect any of the four Sunni madhads.
 This is what has made it so dangerous because as radical and extreme as ibn Wahhab’s teachings were, they can be further refined.
 Which is what bin Laden and Zawahiri did for al Qaeda and what Zarqawi and Badghdadi have done with ISIS.
 And why first AQ’s and now ISIS’s even more extreme versions of ibn Wahhab’s tawheed have been able to spread.
-They aren’t madhab dependent, so they can travel throughout the Sunni Muslim world influencing theology and doctrine.
+They aren’t madhab dependent, so they can travel throughout the Sunni Muslim world influencing the theology and doctrine of all Sunni Muslims.